-You should only be charged for services you receive.
-If you believe you have been charged for a service you do not receive please contact Customer Services on 0300 303 1010.
+If you believe you have been charged for a service that you have not received, please contact Customer Services on 0300 303 1010.
+You should only be charged for the services you receive.

 What services are included in my service charge cost?

-Your service charge includes all services you receive in your block or estate.
-The statement you receive provides a list of services and for more information on what each service charge heading covers please see the Service Charge Guide.
-Please note the guide is comprehensive and you are unlikely to require every service listed.Service Charges guide
+Your service charge includes all of the services that you receive in your block or estate.
+The statement we send to you will outline these services and for more information on what each service covers please see the Service Charge Guide.
+Please note the guide is comprehensive and you are unlikely to require or receive every service listed.Service Charges guide

 Do I pay for repairs for my building?

-Yes but only if they are for communal areas or chargeable services you receive.
-Some are included in the maintenance and service contracts, like lifts and car park barriers.
+Yes, for communal areas.
+Some chargeable services are included in the maintenance and service contracts, like lifts and car park barriers.

 Why do you charge for bulk refuse collection?

-We will arrange for the collection of bulk rubbish when the local authority doesn’t do it and the cost will be included in your service charge.
-Where we have evidence that a specific resident is responsible for the bulk rubbish this will be recharged directly to the resident.
+If we are forced to arrange for the collection of bulk refuse, then the cost will be included in your service charge.
+Where we have evidence that a specific resident is responsible for the bulk refuse this will be recharged directly to that person.

 What is section 20?